Skip Navigation Documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,download Adobe® Acrobat Reader.

 Fraudsters understand that many people no longer answer calls from random 1-800 numbers, numbers with unfamiliar area codes, or unknown caller IDs.
 They are now falsifying caller IDs and 209 area code numbers in hopes to entice the call recipients to answer a call they would otherwise decline.

-There have been some instances of these types of scam artists using our credit union’s legitimate phone numbers (209-383-5550 or 800-542-2345) and claiming to be representatives from our Fraud Department to gain your trust.
+There have been some instances of these types of scam artists using our credit union’s legitimate phone numbers (209-383-5550) and claiming to be representatives from our Fraud Department to gain your trust.
 Their motivation is usually that you will give them your personal information so they can steal your hard-earned money.

 Here are some tips to help: